JonnyOThan/TweakScale/Docs/nodes.md

+How to handle nodes changing positions?

+Basic approach: we need to know what the unscaled position and size of each attach node should be.
+Then we can directly calculate the scaled versions using absolute scaling.

+The TweakScale partmodule maintains a dictionary mapping attachnode id to position and size.
+There are harmony patches in the stock and b9ps code that updates this dictionary as the variants are changed

 1. place a fuel tank
 2. attach planetside base node on the bottom of the fuel tank (using the base node's top attach node)
 3. increase scale to 200%